byuicampuscd/leaky-cauldron/README.md

 2. Dynamic color editing with the color picker and a color palette scheme generated off of the dominant colors of the banner.

-3. Save the CSS and image banner data to Firebase.

-4. Load any saved template from Firebase.

-5. Integrated color contrast checking for accessibility.
+3. Integrated color contrast checking for accessibility.
 The color contrast may be viewed as a modal popup or a red box will appear around each item that has invalid contrast.
 Default contrast is set to 40%.

-6. Download the BYU-Idaho standard web files.
+4. Download the BYU-Idaho standard web files.